jfritts-afk/jupyter-notebooks/README.md

 This is going to be the repository that will hold all of the notebooks that have been created and need to be submitted

 ## Folder Structure
-## this is meant to serve as example only
+## this is meant to serve illustrative purposes only filenames will differ for prjects. [notebooks, data, images, scripts will be named as such]
 - jupyter-notebooks/
     - README.md <<<[ ## you are here ##]
     - notebooks/